Dindigul Agreement Year 2 Progress Report: 76% of Grievances Resolved Within Two Weeks

 Read the full report here: English

 The second-year progress report on the Dindigul Agreement, commissioned by the Oversight Committee and led by Cornell University’s Global Labor Institute, outlines significant progress in eliminating gender-based violence and harassment (GBVH) at the Natchi Apparel Factory.
-Convention 190king agreement, which incorporates principles from International Labour Organization (ILO) Convention 190 demonstrates the effectiveness of transnational collaboration in addressing workplace violence.
+Convention 190, which incorporates principles from International Labour Organization (ILO) Convention 190 demonstrates the effectiveness of transnational collaboration in addressing workplace violence.

 The report finds overwhelming evidence that the Dindigul Agreement is meeting the goals for which it was created, underlining the power of collective bargaining and Freedom of Association (FOA) in securing worker rights.
 The multi-tier grievance mechanism, including prevention and monitoring on production lines by worker Shop Floor Monitors, designed to address both GBVH and non-GBVH grievances, is proving to be highly effective.